dbernhard-0x7CD/dphpc/README.md

 * Publish repository and add link to it in the report
 * Say why we have no error bars
 * Bar plot of speedup
+* increase core count is not possible as it freezes and has 'branch to unpredicted address' errors (in banshee)

 # TODO
 * File where we store the benchmark results (to plot later in the report)